clux/wolfram-irc/README.md

 `whitelist` a list of usernames that you will allow to use the bot.
 Given that there are usage limits/potential costs, you may not want people you don't know spamming it with a script.

+`apiOpts` is a dictionary that will be merged into the query parameters.
+You can for example override your locatation and default unit selection with
+`{"location": "London, UK", "units": "nonmetric"}`.

 ## Highlights

 ```